dssg/hitchhikers-guide/sources/README.md

 ## What is in this guide?

-Our number one priority at  [DSSG](http://dssg.uchicago.edu) is to **train fellows to do data science for social good work**.
-This curriculum includes many things you'd find in a data science course or bootcamp, but with an emphasis on solving problems with social impact, integrating data science with the social sciences, discussing ethical implications of the work, as well as privacy, and confidentiality issues.
+Our number one priority at  [DSSG](http://dssgfellowship.org) is to **train fellows to do data science for social good work**.
+This curriculum includes many things you'd find in a data science course or bootcamp, but with an emphasis on solving problems with social impact, integrating data science with the social sciences, discussing ethical implications of the work, as well as privacy and confidentiality issues.

-We have spent many (sort of) early mornings waxing existential over Dunkin' Donuts while trying to define what makes a "data scientist for social good," that enigmatic breed combining one part data scientist, one part consultant, one part educator, and one part bleeding heart idealist.
+We have spent many (sort of) early mornings waxing existential over Dunkin' Donuts, while trying to define what makes a "data scientist for social good," that enigmatic breed combining one part data scientist, one part consultant, one part educator, and one part bleeding heart idealist.
 We've come to a rough working definition in the form of the